sbdchd/squawk/README.md

 ## Why?

-Prevent unexpected downtime caused by database migrations.
+Prevent unexpected downtime caused by database migrations and encourage best practices around Postgres schemas and SQL.

 Also it seemed like a nice project to spend more time with Rust.